R Made Simple Programming for Vocalic R Words

 The multi-functional Z-Grabber allows you to switch a variety of probe tips on the opposite end of the grabber portion.
 With over 35 tips available, there is something for every child in various shapes, sizes, scents, textures, and resiliencies.
 Though various methods exist, I’ll offer only a few examples of jaw strengthening exercises using these tips.

-Z-Grabber Tips for Jaw Work
+Z-Grabber Tips for Jaw Sliding Speech Therapy

 Bite-n-Chew Tip: This tip is a great option for children who have a hard time starting with the Z-Grabber as it is smooth and more flexible.
 Align this tip laterally on your child’s lower molars, then gently press down to lower the jaw and hold.
 Tell you child to push up as you press down.
 Repeat this exercise 3-5 times on each side.